-Your AC cools your home by transferring heat from one place to another, using a refrigerant to cool the hot air.
-Your system’s evaporator coils are one of two core components of your air conditioner that enable the evaporation of refrigerant from its liquid form to gas, while absorbing heat.
-Essentially, this turns hot air into cold air and transports it through your air ducts and supply vents.
+Your air conditioning cools your home by transferring heat from one place to another, using a refrigerant to cool the hot air.
+Your system’s evaporator coils are one of two core components of your air conditioner that enable the evaporation of refrigerant from its liquid form to gas while absorbing heat.
+Essentially, this turns hot air into the cold air and transports it through your air ducts and supply vents.
 Put simply, no evaporator coil means no cool air — which is the last thing any Florida homeowner wants to be challenged with on a hot summer’s day.
 But, when your evaporator coil freezes over that’s exactly what you’re stuck with — a hot, humid home in the dead of summer.
 So, what exactly causes your evaporator coil to freeze?
 What are the signs you need to be aware of?
 And, how do you fix the problem?
-Our team at Sansone has the answers to all of your pressing evaporator coil questions.
+Our team at Sansone has the answers to all of your pressing frozen AC evaporator coil questions.

 What causes a frozen evaporator coil?

 When heat is unable to be cooled with the refrigerant, AC problems arise — like a frozen evaporator coil.
 That’s because when this happens, the refrigerant in the line becomes increasingly chillier without any heat to absorb — causing it to freeze over.
 But, what causes this to happen in the first place?
 Essentially anything that disrupts airflow to the evaporator coil can freeze it.
 Below are some of the most common causes.